-The Capps Technology Center at Mississippi Delta Community College offers short-term classes, customized training solutions for business and industry, nationally recognized certifications, and job readiness training for those entering the workforce.
-The Electrical Utility Lineman Training is a 16-week, hands-on program that prepares individuals for entry-level positions as linemen.
-Trainees learn skills such as making connections of meter loops, transformers, transformer banking, and other equipment on de-energized poles, along with framing and installation of poles and apparatus on the ground.
+The Capps Technology Center at Mississippi Delta Community College offers short-term classes, customized training solutions for business and industry, nationally recognized certifications and job readiness training for those entering the workforce.
+The Electrical Utility Lineman Training program is a 16-week, hands-on course that prepares individuals for entry-level positions as linemen.
+Trainees learn skills such as making connections of meter loops, transformers, transformer banking and other equipment on de-energized poles, along with framing and installation of poles and apparatus on the ground.

 Mississippi’s four public universities offer ABET-accredited undergraduate degree programs in 15 different engineering fields.

 |Mississippi State University||The University of Mississippi||Jackson State University||The University of Southern Mississippi|

 |Electronics Engineering Technology|

 Mississippi’s university system offers exceptional research facilities, in addition to a pool of skilled workers specializing in polymer science, engineering, business and other fields.

 The state’s research universities collaborate with industry partners on relevant research and development initiatives.
 The University of Southern Mississippi offers one of the nation’s premier polymer research facilities.
 Mississippi State University and the University of Mississippi offer specialized training for engineers, managers and research personnel.

 The Sustainable Energy Research Center (SERC) integrates studies relating to fuels, economics, policies and feedstock research.
 Current SERC research focuses on bio-oil production, bio-crude oil, ligno-cellulosic conversion, feedstocks and syngas-to-gasoline.